ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - 20% final test
 - ?% oral evaluation

 No individual letter grades will be given for midterm, or final.
 You will get a letter grade for the course that is based on your overall score.
-The final grades tend to---roughly---follow a 20/40/30/10 (A/B/C/DF) scale.
-As a guideline:
+The final grades tend to---roughly---follow a 30/30/30/10 (A/B/C/DF) scale.
+As a provisional guideline:

 - 90%-100%: some kind of A
 - 80%-90%: some kind of B